The Task

 Wang, K., Variengien, A., Conmy, A., et al.

-Indirect Object Identification (IOI): Given a sentence of the form "When [Name A] and [Name B] went to the store, [Name B] gave a drink to ___", the model must predict Name A -- the name that is NOT the recently repeated subject.
-Name A is the indirect object (IO).
-Name B is the subject (S).
+Indirect Object Identification (IOI): Given “When [Name A] and [Name B] went to the store, [Name B] gave a drink to ___,” the target is Name A, the indirect object rather than the repeated subject.

 The Human-Readable Algorithm